kamilyarkaev/CLI-mate/README.md

 It's still raw

-I'm planning to make it accessible via terminal on Linux
+I'm planning to make it accessible via terminal on Linux with just one command

 Using ASCII and Python rich library make a stylish terminal output